Inspired by The Setup and answering the question, “What do people use to get stuff done?”

 A Mac Pro or a MacBook Pro with the maximum amount of RAM possible and loaded with fast SSDs, and a calibrated Eizo monitor.
 All this would sit on a nicely ergonomic and correctly adjusted desk with plenty of space and a good set of studio speakers.
 My body would thank me.

-The Setup can be found at www.usesthis.com.
-This setup was originally written in 2012.
+— The Setup can be found at www.usesthis.com.